 New Student Orientation (NSO) is the first event held for you when you arrive on campus.
 It includes tours, social activities, learning about your major and special interest programs (e.g. Honors, Pre-med), and BYU traditions like the Y Class Photo.

 NOTE: With changes resulting from COVID-19, all New Student Orientations will be an online experience this year.

 Tuition is due seven calendar days before the first day of class.
 Pay on time or you will get a hold placed on your account and your classes may be dropped.

-Students enrolled 3/4 time or more (9 semester credits/4.5 term credits) are required to have health insurance coverage year-round.
+Students enrolled 3/4 time or more (9-semester credits/4.5-term credits) must have health insurance coverage year-round.
 You are automatically enrolled in BYU’s Student Health Plan one week before classes start if private insurance has not been reported.
 You will have access to waive the plan about one month before classes start.
 This is a yearly process and the deadline to waive the BYU Student Health Plan is the semester add/drop deadline.More Info about Health Plans

-If you have lived outside of the U.S. or Canada for six months or more within the last five years, you are required to have a tuberculosis skin test.
+If you have lived outside of the U.S. or Canada for six months or more within the last five years, you must get a tuberculosis skin test.
 If you do not comply by the first day of classes a TB hold will be placed on your record.
 If you have any questions, please call 801-422-5134 or 801-422-7711.More Info about TB Tests

-As a BYU student you should seek to be totally honest in your dealings with others.
+As a BYU student, you should seek to be completely honest in your dealings with others.
 You should complete and be evaluated on your own work.
 You should avoid academic dishonesty and misconduct in all its forms, including but not limited to plagiarism, fabrication or falsification, cheating, and other academic misconduct.